 More about SNAP Ed in Fairfield County

-- 74% of participants reported using MyPlate to make healthy food choices.
+- 73% of adult participants reported using MyPlate to make healthy food choices.

 In Fairfield County, our SNAP Ed program assistants partner with the many organizations to bring nutrition education and food shopping information to limited resource audiences.
 If you are an agency where the majority of clientele are receiving or eligible to receive SNAP benefits or your school has 50% or greater participation in the national free and reduced lunch program, please contact us to discuss program opportunities.